Online Digital Advertising

-- Most users of a social network are there to ‘socialise’, not to shop.
+- Most users of a social network are there to ‘socialize’, not to shop.
 As a result, your conversion rates on social networks are going to be a lot lower than search where ‘intent’ is more implicit.

-- It can be time consuming.
-Those businesses that simply create a Facebook ad without taking the time to plan their strategy, flow integration, goals and objectives will ultimately waste their money.
+- It can be time-consuming.
+Those businesses that simply create a Facebook ad without taking the time to plan their strategy, flow integration, goals, and objectives will ultimately waste their money.

 - It can be difficult to set metrics and define your ROI.
 The medium offers great opportunities for business, however, since there are only a few direct conversions it is hard to figure out exactly how it is profiting your brand.

 So now you’re probably wondering which medium to go with: search or social media?
 Well, the short answer is both.
-Your customers are likely using a combination of both these mediums, and it’s evident that the infrastructures of search and social are slowly beginning to merge.
+Your customers are likely using a combination of both these digital advertising mediums, and it’s evident that the infrastructures of search and social are slowly beginning to merge.

-Maintaining effective social media practices can inevitably increase your organic rankings, while new social network advertising opportunities can help you uncover key information about keywords, target audiences and your competitors.
+Maintaining effective social media practices can inevitably increase your organic rankings, while new social network advertising opportunities can help you uncover key information about keywords, target audiences, and your competitors.
 You can, in turn, use this information to fuel your paid search campaign.